Evolution of progenitors for electron capture supernovae: Results

 \subsection{Evolution of a contracting ONe core}

-In this section, we show that the evolution of an contracting ONe core can be divided into four sub-phases in terms of driving mechanisms; neutrino cooling, core mass growth, electron capture on $^{24}$Mg and $^{20}$Ne, and O+Ne deflagration.
-The efficiency of these mechanisms are related to evolutionary timescales which are shown in Fig. \ref{f_time}.
+In this section, we show that the evolution of a contracting ONe core can be divided into four sub-phases in terms of driving mechanisms; neutrino cooling, core mass growth, electron capture by $^{24}$Mg and $^{20}$Ne, and O+Ne deflagration.
+The efficiency of each mechanism is related to evolutionary timescales shown in Fig. \ref{f_time}.
 The definitions of timescales are given by

-and they represents the timescale of core contraction, the Kelvin-Helmholtz timescale, the timescale of core mass growth, the timescale of electron capture, and the dynamical timescale, respectively.
+and they represent the timescale of core contraction, the Kelvin-Helmholtz timescale, the timescale of core mass growth, the timescale of electron capture, and the dynamical timescale, respectively.